Start Date6 March

 LocationThis course can be taken anywhere in the world.

-Note: This course is a module on our Flexible and Distance MA in Development Studies.
+Note: This course (formerly called Sociology of Development) is a module on our Flexible and Distance MA in International Development.
 It can be taken as part of the Master’s programme or as a single course.
 Single Modules are ideal for learners who wish to update professional knowledge, enhance their career, or sample the MA/PG Dip programme.
 Click here for further information.

 Module Learning Outcomes